fitzgen/bugzilla-todos/README.md

 [http://harthur.github.com/bugzilla-todos](http://harthur.github.com/bugzilla-todos)

 You can also add a `user=email@email.com` to the url to get the dashboard for a particular user.
+It's also hosted at [http://bugmotodo.org/](http://bugmotodo.org/) for an easier url.

 ## details